 Your Part D late enrollment penalty is due in our office by the last day of the month prior to your coverage period month.
 If we have not received your penalty payment by the last day of the month prior to your coverage month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty within a 3-month grace period.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your Part D late enrollment penalty on time, please contact Customer Care to see if we can direct you to programs that will help with your penalty.
-(Phone numbers for Customer Care are printed on the back cover of this booklet.)
+If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Customer Care to see if we can direct you to programs that will help with your costs.